Chaz Stevens: Return to activism

 The Satan or Silence project resumed in June 2022, when Stevens requested equal time to open a meeting of the North Lauderdale city commission with an invocation to Satan.
 North Lauderdale halted its religious invocation pending review.
 In July 2022, following the Supreme Court decision in Kennedy v.
 Bremerton School District that a high school coach could pray after each game, Stevens reached out to the Broward County Public Schools asking to lead a Satanic invocation at a football game of Deerfield Beach high school, which he had attended.

-In August of 2022 in response to Texas Senate Bill 797, which requires Texas schools to display donated posters of the national motto "In God We Trust", Stevens launched a GoFundMe campaign to donate posters of the national motto written in Arabic, intending to invoke some Christians' discomfort with Islam.
+In August 2022 in response to Texas Senate Bill 797, which requires Texas schools to display donated posters of the national motto "In God We Trust", Stevens launched a GoFundMe campaign to donate posters of the national motto written in Arabic, intending to invoke some Christians' discomfort with Islam.
 State senator Bryan Hughes, who had sponsored the law, said Stevens's posters did not meet the law's requirements, and would not have to be displayed, since the quotation marks around the phrase implied those words had to be in English.
+In June 2023, in response to Louisiana House Bill 8, requiring schools to display the motto, Stevens donated 50 to 100 "In God We Trust" posters to Louisiana schools.
+They were written in Arabic, Hebrew, Hindi, Spanish, and other languages including Klingon, or in English but with rainbow-colored backgrounds in support of LGBTQ+ students.
+In April 2025, in response to Arkansas Act 573, requiring all public school classrooms to display the Ten Commandments, Stevens offered to donate 10,000 displays of the commandments in multiple languages (including Hebrew, Arabic, Spanish, Chinese, Vulcan and Klingon) and themes ranging from satanic to rainbow.